 King-Chavez-Parks Initiative, Future Faculty Fellowship Program

-The King-Chavez-Parks Future Faculty Fellowship Program is funded by the State of Michigan’s KCP Initiative and is intended to increase the pool of traditionally underrepresented candidates pursuing faculty teaching careers in postsecondary education.
+The King-Chavez-Parks Future Faculty Fellowship Program is funded by the State of Michigan’s KCP Initiative.
+The purpose of the Future Faculty Fellowship Program is to increase the pool of academically or economically disadvantaged candidates pursuing faculty teaching careers in postsecondary education.
 Preference may not be given to applicants on the basis of race, color, ethnicity, gender, or national origin.
 Applications are encouraged from people with disabilities, and individuals from cultural, linguistic, geographic, and socio-economic backgrounds who would otherwise not adequately be represented in the graduate student and faculty populations.

 To be eligible, an applicant must be: